Swordy777/Finance-Test-Suite-cs50fp/README.md

 Of course, as with any project, it has room for improvement.
 Here's a couple of ideas to improve the project:

 - For example, the solution that I used to generate test classes just so fixtures would be called for each set of the parametrized tests isn't as simple and easy to use as desired.
-- Related to auto-generated classes from the previous bullet point, it is not yet possible to mark parametrized data sets with pytest.mark (in other words to mark some of the parameters from a range as expected to fail, etc.) for classes that are being created this way.
+- Related to auto-generated classes from the previous bullet point, it is not yet possible to mark parametrized data sets with pytest.mark (in other words to mark some of the parameters from a range as expected to fail, etc.) for such classes.
-- Also related to it, sometimes test re-runs with `pytest --lf` do not pick all of the failed tests if some of them were auto-generated.
+- Also related to first bullet point, sometimes test re-runs with `pytest --lf` do not pick all of the failed tests if some of them were auto-generated.
 - Some tests have similar structure and could just be one test with a number of conditionals (potential downsides: test structure might get too complex).
-- Referencing test case inputs by using list indexes doesn't look like the most convenient way of handling it.
+- Referencing test case parameter sets by using list indexes doesn't look like the most convenient way of handling it.
 - Firefox installation script might do more harm than good and is subject to analysis.

 ## Acknowledgements